Dealerdirect/guides/code-styling/markdown/README.md

 - A single space MUST be used after sentences, when followed by another sentence.

-- A file MUST start with a header on the first line.
+- A file MUST start with a first level header on the first line.

 ### 1.3 Language